langjam/jam0002/README.md

 * sample files written in your language
 * links to any presentation you might have (websites, videos, etc)

+**Please note:** only submit source files and documentation.
+Please don't submit compiled binaries for your project.

 ## Team captains

 The team captains will be the ones responsible for updating the submission.
 You may update your project up until the cut-off time.